 Arrival & Departure

 Please plan on arriving at least one day prior to your trip departure.
 Day one of your itinerary starts in Grand Junction, CO at 7:00 or 7:20 am, depending on your hotel.
-Your trip ends with a drop-off at the Las Vegas Airport at 1:00 PM on Day 8.
-Please make flights out Las Vegas for 3:00 PM or later.
+Your trip ends with a drop-off at the St. George Airport at 12:00 PM or your St George hotel at 12:30 PM.
+Please make flights out of St. George for 1:30 PM or later.

 Hiking: 1 to 8 miles per hike, easy to strenuous terrain (sometimes multiple shorter hikes will be completed within one day).

-Discovery: Learn about how the Canyonlands contain over 200 million years of geological history, and continues to serve as an outdoor laboratory for scientists from all over the world.
+Discovery: Learn about how the Canyonlands contains over 200 million years of geological history and continues to serve as an outdoor laboratory for scientists from all over the world.
 From the Island in the Sky’s Upheaval Dome to the Grabens area of the Needles, Canyonlands possesses many uncommon landforms.
 Stare up in awe at the 900 foot Titan at Fisher Towers: the first climb took place in 1962 and was sponsored by the National Geographic Society!
-Discover why Moab, with itsunique combination of beautiful red rock scenery, two national parks, and the cool waters of the Colorado River, is one of the most sought out vacation destinations in the west.
-Check out Capitol Reef National Park’s centerpiece – the Waterpocket Fold, a 100-mile monocline (buckle in the earth’s crust) that blocked explorers’ westward migration as a reef blocks a ship’s passage.
-Learn about Canyon Country geology, including hoodoos, arches, alcoves and fins.
+Discover why Moab, with its unique combination of beautiful red rock scenery, two national parks, and the cool waters of the Colorado River, is one of the most sought out vacation destinations in the west.
+Check out Capitol Reef National Park’s centerpiece – the Waterpocket Fold, a 100-mile monocline (buckle in the earth’s crust) that blocked explorers’ westward migration as a reef block a ship’s passage.
+Learn about Canyon Country geology, including hoodoos, arches, alcoves, and fins.
 Known for its slot canyons, soaring towers and monoliths, and scenic sandstone, Zion National Park is full of unique formations begging to be explored.
-Delve into the 150 million year old history of Zion canyon’s geologic formations.
-Bryce Canyon National Park, named after Ebenezer Bryce, a Mormon homesteader in the 1870’s, will satisfy your adventurous spirit with its options for awe- inspiring hikes.
-Discover your inner thrill seeker as you ascend the narrow switchbacks to Angel’s Landing.
+Delve into the 150 million-year-old history of Zion canyon’s geologic formations.
+Bryce Canyon National Park, named after Ebenezer Bryce, a Mormon homesteader in the 1870’s, will satisfy your adventurous spirit with its options for awe-inspiring hikes.
+Discover your inner thrill-seeker as you ascend the narrow switchbacks to Angel’s Landing.
 Absorb the magnificence of one of the most legendary canyons in all of Zion National Park, the Zion Narrows, as you walk and wade along the North Fork of the Virgin River in the midst of towering canyon walls.
 Come explore Red Rock Country and five national parks with Austin Adventures to witness for yourself what all the hype is about!